23. Testing in Plone¶

 23.1.4.
 Acceptance tests¶

 Doctests are a popular way to write tests in documentation.
-Doctests parse documentation for code that has special formatting and runs the code and compares it with the output suggested in the documentation.
+Doctests parse documentation for code that has special formatting, runs the code and compares it with the output suggested in the documentation.
 Doctests are hard to debug, because there is no easy way to use a debugger in doctests.
-Doctests have a bad reputation, because when it came around, people thought they could write documentation and tests in one go.
-This resulted in packages like zope.component, where the documentation on pypi slowly transforms into half sentences split up by 5-10 lines of code testing an obscure feature that the half sentence does not properly explain.
+Doctests have a bad reputation, because developers initially thought they could write documentation and tests in one go.
+This resulted in packages like zope.component, where the documentation on PyPI has slowly been transformed into half sentences separated by 5-10 lines of code testing an obscure feature that the half sentences do not properly explain.
 In Plone, this form of testing is not very common.
 We would like to transform our documentation to be testable with doctests.

 23.2.
 Writing tests¶

 Try not to mock code.
-The mocked code you generate mocks Plone in the version you are using today.
-The next version might work differently.
+The mocked code you generate may not work correctly in the next version of Plone.

 Do not be afraid to rewrite your code for better testability.
 It pays off.

 If you have highly complex code, think about structuring code and data structures in such a way that they have no side effects.
-For one customer I wrote a complex ruleset of about 400 lines of code.
-A lot of small methods that have no side effects.
-It took a bit to write that code and corresponding tests, but as of today this code did not have a single failure.
+For one customer I wrote a complex ruleset of about 400 lines of code: a lot of small methods that have no side effects.
+It took a bit to write that code and corresponding tests, but as of today this code still does not have a single test failure.

 Steal from others.
-Unfortunately, it sometimes takes an intrinsic knowledge to know how to test some functionality.
-Some component functionality that is automatically handled by the browser must be done by hand.
-And the component documentation has been referenced in this chapter as a terrible example already.
+Unfortunately, it sometimes takes intrinsic knowledge to know how to test some functionality.
+Some component functionality that is automatically handled by the browser must be done by hand, and as mentioned above in this chapter, the component documentation is terrible.
 So, copy your code from somewhere else.

 23.3.
 Plone tests¶

 Plone is a complex system to run tests in.
-Because of this, we use a functionality from zope.testrunner: layers.
+Because of this, we use zope.testrunner layers.
 We use the well known unittest framework which exhibits the same ideas as nearly every unittest framework out there.
-In addition for test setups we have the notion of layers.
-A layer is a test setup that can be shared.
-This way, you can run tests from 20 different testsuites but not each testsuite sets up their own complete Plone site.
-Instead, you use a Layer, and the testrunner takes care that every testsuite sharing a layer are run together.
+In addition, for test setups, we have the notion of layers.
+A layer is a test setup that can be shared so you can run tests from 20 different test suites without each test suite having to set up its own complete Plone site.
+Instead, you use a layer, and the testrunner ensures that every test suite sharing a layer is run with the others.